Ricc4rdo0107/KontrollerWEB/README.md

 :msgbox                       | open the "message box creation tab"

-now working on making the microphone to work with the webcam
+currently working on making the microphone to work with the webcam